The Recovery Village Ridgefield Welcome Guide

-Located 45 minutes from Portland, Oregon in the Pacific Northwest, The Recovery Village Ridgefield is a premier treatment facility that features resort-style amenities.
-Our peaceful campus offers an intimate, luxurious setting in southern Washington to create the right environment for recovery.
-We invite you to learn more about our facility, amenities and treatment programs by visiting our website.
+Located 25 miles from Portland, Oregon, in the Pacific Northwest, The Recovery Village Ridgefield is a premier treatment facility that features resort-style amenities.
+Our peaceful campus offers an intimate setting in southern Washington to create the right environment for recovery.

-Each day, we provide three well-balanced meals, prepared by a private chef.
-We also have a dietitian on-site to work with clients.
-Typically, you will have a few different meals to choose from for breakfast, lunch and dinner, with vegetarian and vegan options available.
-Three snacks a day are also provided.
+Each day, we provide three well-balanced meals, prepared by a private chef and reviewed by a dietician.
+Typically, you will have a few different meals to choose from for breakfast, lunch and dinner.
 No outside snacks or meals are permitted in the facility.
 If you have any food allergies, please let us know prior to your arrival so we can appropriately accommodate you.

-Rooms at The Recovery Village Ridgefield provide you with a comfortable place to rest during your recovery.
-The center includes single and double rooms as well as seven cottages (three bedrooms per cottage).
-All rooms include shared bathrooms, and four cottages are equipped with kitchens.
+Rooms at The Recovery Village Ridgefield provide a comfortable place to rest during your recovery.
+The center includes single and double rooms and cottages (three bedrooms per cottage).
+All rooms include shared bathrooms, and cottages are equipped with kitchens.
 The number of residents in each room may vary depending on your individual treatment stage and care needs.